 The editor looks slick and a touch more professional looking than its competitors, but its capabilities are essentially the same.

 When adding elements to your infographic, you’ll see exactly what you have access to as a free user, as a small banner is added to all of its premium elements.
 This isn’t to say that you can’t create a great looking infographic without paying, though.

 As a free Visme user, when exporting your final graphic, you’ll only be able to export it to JPG format.
 Free infographics will also have Visme branding at the bottom.

 No matter what tool you choose to make your infographic, you’ll more than likely start with a template.
 Of course, you can also start from scratch and use a blank canvas, but working from a template can save you some time.
 Once chosen, it’ll be better to change or remove elements on it the before adding your own icons and texts.

 Infographics are visually stimulating as it is, but you want yours to really stand out.
 Going with a bright color palette may sound like a good choice, but you may want a more welcoming color for your target audience.
-Not sure what we mean?
-We have you covered for this; simply check out our psychology of color article to start exploring that world.

 Once you have placed all of your graphics, text and other data, take a step back and make sure it tells the story you were initially aiming for.

 After you’ve completed your infographic, it’s time to get it out into the world.
 Share it on your website, social networks and anywhere else you can think of that makes sense.
 It’d be a shame if you put work into your masterpiece, only for no one (but you and your pets) to see it!